Pipe Viewer: Online Manual

 -w WIDTH, --width WIDTH

-Assume the terminal is WIDTH characters wide, instead of trying to work it out (or assuming 80 if it cannot be guessed).
+Assume the terminal is WIDTH columns wide, instead of trying to work it out (or assuming 80 if it cannot be guessed).
 If this option is used, the output width will not be adjusted if the width of the terminal changes while the transfer is running.

 -H HEIGHT, --height HEIGHT